 Your Welcome Moment: Meet Your CEO and Group.
-Cruise the Galápagos Islands aboard the Monserrat (7 nts).
+Cruise the Galápagos Islands aboard the Monserrat (4 nts).
 2 Certified Galápagos National Park Service guide.
 All meals aboard the Monserrat.
-Highlands giant tortoises excursion.
-Snorkelling at Sullivan Bay, Bartolomé Island, Bachas Beach, Chinese Hat, Isla Rábida and Puerto Egas.
-Black Turtle Cove Excursion.
 Sierra Negra Volcano Hike (Isabela Island).
 Giant Tortoise Breeding Centre.
+Snorkelling at Chinese Hat, Isla Rábida and Puerto Egas.
 All landings and excursions.
 Snorkelling equipment and wetsuits.
 Internal flights.
 All transport between destinations and to/from included activities.

-7 nights cruising the Galápagos National Park aboard the Monserrat, hike over the dramatic volcanic flows to a viewpoint on Bartolomé, snorkel with sea lions and sea turtles, hike the Sierra Negra Volcano – the largest basaltic caldera in the Galápagos, choose to search for sea turtles or simply relax on the white-sand beaches of Santiago
+4 nts cruising the Galápagos National Park aboard the Monserrat, search for sea turtles in secluded bays and snorkel with sea lions, hike the Sierra Negra Volcano – the largest basaltic caldera in the Galápagos, choose to search for sea turtles or simply relax on the white-sand beaches of Santiago

 The information in this trip details document has been compiled with care and is provided in good faith.
 However it is subject to change, and does not form part of the contract between the client and the operator.
 The itinerary featured is correct at time of printing.
 It may differ slightly to the one in the brochure.
 Occasionally our itineraries change as we make improvements that stem from past travellers, comments and our own research.
 Sometimes it can be a small change like adding an extra meal along the itinerary.
 Sometimes the change may result in us altering the tour for the coming year.
 Ultimately, our goal is to provide you with the most rewarding experience.
 Please note that our brochure is usually released in November each year.
 If you have booked from the previous brochure you may find there have been some changes to the itinerary.